Yagr49/Photocatalyst_NN/README.md

 ![persistent_homology](https://github.com/Yagr49/Photocatalyst_NN/assets/139890239/330e2b50-c959-449f-b662-83aff6bdc519)

 A combination of Coulomb matrix and MorganFingerprints was prepared by taking 10 atoms part of metal complex Coulomb matrix and ligand's MorganFingerprints.
+The resulting metal complexes contain information about the environment of the largest atom and the ligands of the metal complexes; adding topological features allows you to enter information about the entire structure.

 ![Coulomb_matrix_pict](https://github.com/Yagr49/Photocatalyst_NN/assets/139890239/9c7e2980-3461-4e02-81f9-d99bcfe62748)